iqhive/runtime.link/Readme.md

 package example

 import (
+	"log"
+	"os"

 	"runtime.link/api"
-    "runtime.link/cmd"
-    "runtime.link/lib"
 )

 // API specification structure, typically named API for general structures, may
 // be more suitably named Functions, Library or Command when the API is
 // restricted to a specific runtime.link layer.
 Any Go comments in the source
 // are intended to document design notes and ideas.
 This leaves Go struct tags
 // for recording developer-facing documentation. type API struct {
-    api.Specification `api:"Example" lib:"libexample" cmd:"example"
+	api.Specification `api:"Example" cmd:"example" lib:"libexample"
         is an example of a runtime.link API structure.` // this section of the tag contains documentation.

 	// HelloWorld includes runtime.link tags that specify how the function is called
 	// across different link-layers.
 Typically, a context.Context argument and error
 	// return value should be included here, they are omitted here for brevity.
 	HelloWorld func() string `args:"hello_world" link:"example_helloworld func()$char" rest:"GET /hello_world"
         returns the string "Hello World"` // documentation for the function.
 }

 // New returns an implementation of the API.
 This doesn't have to be defined in the
 // same package and may not even be implemented in Go.
 This will often be the case when
 // representing an external API controlled by a third-party. func New() API {
 	return API{
-        HelloWorld: func() string{
+		HelloWorld: func() string {
 			return "Hello World"
 		},
 	}
 }
 ```